 You can then use the editor to add text, draw lines, objects and arrows, and make a number of other adjustments.
 And you can do it all in mere seconds!
 Once the image is exactly the way you want it, simply click File>Save As to save your screenshot image in one of several popular image file formats.

-Hint: Click the gray “Latest Stable” button on the left-hand side of the page.
-Don’t click anything else on the page with the word “Download” on it.
+Important: Be sure to click the “Latest Stable” button on the left-hand side of the page to initiate the download.
+Don’t click on anything else.

-Bonus tip: This post will tell you how to identify the real download link and avoid installing a bunch of junk that you really don’t want.
+Bonus tip #1: This post will tell you how to identify the real download link and avoid installing a bunch of junk that you really don’t want.